terrencepreilly/darglint/README.rst

 -  *I101*: The docstring is missing a parameter in the definition.
 -  *I102*: The docstring contains a parameter not in function.
--  *I103*: The docstring parameter type doesn’t match function.
+-  *I103*: The docstring parameter type doesn't match function.
 -  *I201*: The docstring is missing a return from definition.
 -  *I202*: The docstring has a return not in definition.
--  *I203*: The docstring parameter type doesn’t match function.
+-  *I203*: The docstring parameter type doesn't match function.
 -  *I301*: The docstring is missing a yield present in definition.
 -  *I302*: The docstring has a yield not in definition.
 -  *I401*: The docstring is missing an exception raised.
 -  *I402*: The docstring describes an exception not explicitly raised.
+-  *I501*: The docstring describes a variable which is not defined.
 -  *S001*: Describes that something went wrong in parsing the docstring.
 -  *S002*: An argument/exception lacks a description.